KristianDsmith/wave-project-1-official/README.md

 The icons in the footer, landing, kicthen, package and accomadation pages  were taken from ionicons.com

+Google Fonts:
+Google fonts were used to import the 'Rubik' font into the style.css file which is used on all pages throughout the project.

 Media
 The photos used on the landing, accommadation, retreat, kitchen, book and thank you pages are from this Open Source site pexels.com

+Deployment

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Master Branch Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+The live link can be found here - https://kristiandsmith.github.io/wave-project-1-official/index.html